KZ Manager: History

 In 1991, The New York Times reported that KZ Manager was one of about 140 games with similar themes.
 Austrian newspapers reported that a poll of students in one city found 39 percent knew of the games and 22 percent had encountered them.
 "KZ" is the German shorthand for concentration camp (Konzentrationslager).

 Versions

-Each game version was released several times and began to circulate in Austria and Germany during the 1990s, the earliest versions being for the C64, DOS, text mode games, graphical DOS versions as well as a Windows version titled KZ Manager Millennium.
+Each game version was released several times and began to circulate in Austria and Germany during the 1990s, the earliest versions being for the C64, MS-DOS, text mode games, graphical MS-DOS versions as well as a Windows version titled KZ Manager Millennium.
 According to a 1991 article written by Linda Rohrbough, an Amiga version has been found to exist.
-Gameplay and graphics of the Amiga version and its 256 color DOS port were far more advanced than in the original C64 game.
+Gameplay and graphics of the Amiga version and its 256 color DOS port were more advanced than in the original C64 game.